danvet/danvet.github.io/_posts/2018-04-23-maintainer-statistics.md

-each kernel release, and most of the pull requests containing them go directly to Linus in the [2 week long merge window](https://www.kernel.org/doc/html/latest/process/2.Process.html?highlight=merge%20window#the-big-picture), when the over 10k features patches of each kernel release land in the mainline branch.
+each kernel release, and most of the pull requests containing them go directly to Linus in the [2 week long merge window](https://www.kernel.org/doc/html/latest/process/2.Process.html?highlight=merge%20window#the-big-picture), when the over 10k feature patches of each kernel release land in the mainline branch.
 It is unrealistic to assume that Linus carefully reviews hundreds of patches himself in just those 2 weeks, while getting hammered by pull requests all around.
 Similar considerations apply at a